 The application of MLE alone and in combination with PM and NLE had profound and significant effect on the performance of tomato plants.
 Maximum vegetative growth (plant height, number of leaves and number of branches) were recorded under foliar applications of MLE 5.
 Conversely, the yield related parameters (number of days to 50% flowering, number of days to fruiting, number of flowers, number of fruits and average fresh fruit weight) per plant where higher by foliar application of MLE10.This could be due to the greater nutritional needs of the reproductive phase, which are met by using macro and micronutrients contained in MLE (Azra, 2011).
 Plant response to MLE, could be said to be dependent on both plant growth stages and MLE levels (as higher response was seen during vegetative growth on plants treated with MLE 5 while higher response was seen on the reproductive stages on plants treated with MLE 10).
-This response is in line with those observed by Azra, 2011, that MLE 30 (30 times diluted MLE) was more effective in tomato yield than MLE 20 and MLE 10 spray.
+This response is in line with those observed by Azra (2011), that MLE 30 (30 times diluted MLE) was more effective in tomato yield than MLE 20 and MLE 10 spray.
 Aluko (2016) also observed an increase in the concentrations of Moringa leaf extract as foliar spray improved pepper fruit yield.
-Aluko et al., 2017 also reported an increase in growth and yield of Okra at different rates of application which is in line with the results obtained in this study.
-The increase in vegetative growth and yield parameters by sole applications of MLE also agrees with report of (Azra, 2011) that foliar applications of MLE increased growth and yield of tomato, pea and wheat.
-Kowthar et al (2017) and Yusuff et al (2019) also reported that foliar application of Moringa extract had significant effect on number of days to flowering in Okra and Narcissus tazetta.
-M. oleifera leaf extracts have been observed to accelerate tomato, peanut, corn, and wheat growth at the early stages of vegetative growth, improve pests and disease resistance, and produce more and larger fruits, increasing output by 20 to 35 percent (Fuglie, 2000).
-The significant effects of MLE shows that the presence of Zeatin in Moringa leaf improves vegetative growth and yield in crops as observed by Fuglie (2008), El- Award (2003) and Nagar et al (2006), which shows that substances with hormone like properties can stimulate the effect of biomass allocation in plants.
+Aluko et al. (2017) also reported an increase in growth and yield of Okra at different rates of application which is in line with the results obtained in this study.
+The increase in vegetative growth and yield parameters by sole applications of MLE also agrees with report of Azra (2011) that foliar applications of MLE increased growth and yield of tomato, pea and wheat.
+Kowthar et al. (2017) and Yusuff et al. (2019) also reported that foliar application of Moringa extract had significant effect on number of days to flowering in Okra and Narcissus tazetta.
+Moringa leaf extracts have been observed to accelerate tomato, peanut, corn, and wheat growth at the early stages of vegetative growth, improve pests and disease resistance, and produce more and larger fruits, increasing output by 20 to 35 percent (Fuglie, 2000).
+The significant effects of MLE shows that the presence of Zeatin in Moringa leaf improves vegetative growth and yield in crops as observed by Fuglie (2008), El- Award (2003) and Nagar et al. (2006), which shows that substances with hormone like properties can stimulate the effect of biomass allocation in plants.

 The responses of tomato varieties to treatment combinations of MLE and NLE as foliar spray plus PM at 20t/ha were reflected in the growth parameters and fruit yield of tomato presented in tables 2-10.
-The use of organic and inorganic fertilizer mixture to improve crop production as observed by Akande et al (2010) and Olujobi and Ayodele (2013) is similar to the response of MLE + PM, NLE + PM, and MLE + NLE + PM which would ensure steady release of nutrients.
+The use of organic and inorganic fertilizer mixture to improve crop production as observed by Akande et al. (2010) and Olujobi and Ayodele (2013) is similar to the response of MLE + PM, NLE + PM, and MLE + NLE + PM which would ensure steady release of nutrients.
 The integrated application of MLE, NLE and PM gave higher yield compared to the application of these sources alone.
-Havlin et al (2004) had advocated the integrated approach to nutrient management in crop production for better performance.
+Havlin et al. (2004) had advocated the integrated approach to nutrient management in crop production for better performance.

 The poor growth and yield performance of tomato in the control treatment was consistent with the fact that the soil was very low in nutrient contents.
 This observation was supported by Arapitsas (2008) who had reported poor growth and yield responses of crops in an unfertilized soil.